Embedding/Chinese-Word-Vectors/README.md

 This project provides Chinese word vectors (embeddings) trained by different **representations** (dense and sparse), **context features** (word, ngram, character, and more), and **corpora**.
 One can easily obtain pre-trained vectors of different properties and use them for their (downstream) tasks.
 Moreover, we provide a Chinese analogical reasoning dataset and an evaluation toolkit for users to select suitable word vectors.

 ### Representations
 Existing word representation methods fall into one of the two classes, **dense** and **sparse** represnetations.
-Word2vec and PPMI are respectively typical methods of these two classes.
-Word2vec trains low-dimensional real (dense) vectors through shallow neural network.
+SGNS (a model in word2vec toolkit) and PPMI are respectively typical methods of these two classes.
+SGNS trains low-dimensional real (dense) vectors through shallow neural network.
 It is also often called neural embedding method.
 PPMI is a sparse bag-of-features representation weighted by positive-pointwise-mutual-information (PPMI) weighting scheme.

 ### Context features
 Three context features: **word**, **ngram**, and **character** are commonly used in the word embedding literature.
 Most word representation methods essentially exploit word-word co-occurrence statistics, namely using word as context feature **(word feature)**.
 Inspired by language modeling problem, we introduce ngram feature into the context.
 Both word-word and word-bigram co-occurrence statistics are used for training **(ngram feature)**.
 For Chinese, the character itself often conveys strong semantics.
 To this end, we consider using word-word and word-character co-occurrence statistics for learning word vectors.
 The length of character-level ngrams ranges from 1 to 4 **(character feature)**.